earthly/website/blog/_posts/2023-03-07-remote-code-execution.md

  - just an example
 topic: engineering
 funnel: 2
-excerpt: "Learn how Earthly Compute, a remote code execution as a service, was built to handle bursty workloads and provide secure and fast remote execution for Earthly Satellites and Earthly CI.
-Discover the challenges faced and the optimizations made to save compute time and improve efficiency."
+excerpt: Learn how Earthly Compute, a remote code execution as a service, was built to handle bursty workloads and provide secure and fast remote execution for Earthly Satellites and Earthly CI.
+Discover the challenges faced and the optimizations made to save compute time and improve efficiency.
 ---
 _Earthly Compute is an internal service that customers use indirectly via [Earthly Satellites](https://earthly.dev/earthly-satellites) and [Earthly CI](https://earthly.dev/earthly-ci).
 Now that both Satellites and CI have been publicly announced, we have some stuff ~~to get off their chests~~ that we can finally share._